 Additionally, Florida law requires that any animal adopted from a public shelter in Florida be spayed or neutered within 30 days of the date of adoption or for kittens, as soon as they are old enough to have the surgery, at four months and/or four pounds.

-Current 2018 Adoption Fee is $20.00.
-This includes spay/neuter certificate for kittens.
+Adoption fee includes spay/neuter and certificate for kittens.
 All adults have been spayed/neutered, tested for FeLuk/FIV, and have current rabies shot.

 Adopting a new member of the family is a very exciting time.
 However, it can also be stressful to your new cat.
 Because of this, we require that all kitties that leave the shelter be in a carrier so that they can arrive in their new home safely.
 We will provide you with a cardboard one, or you can bring your own.
 This is for the safety of the cat/kitten and YOU.